Prospective Students' Frequently Asked Questions

 What is the deadline for the Fall/Spring semester?

-To ease the application process for a variety of issues, we recommend that you file your application for the Fall semester by April 1 and for the Spring semester by December 1.
+Although we are rolling admissions, we recommend that you file your application for the Fall semester by April 1 and for the Spring semester by December 1.
 This will allow for a good selection of classes, placement in housing and for the financial aid process to be completed on time.

 Please send me information on your tour/visitation program.